 This course explores a variety of historical and philosophical perspectives on science and technology.
 Special emphasis is placed on the relationships of science, technology, social and political structures, and individual responsibility.
-Topics include the nature of science and technology; goals and control; and the role of the individual scientist or technician; 3 hours lecture per week.
+Topics include the nature of science and technology: elitism in science and technology: goals and control; and the role of the individual scientist or technician; 3 hours lecture per week.
 (General Education: AH) Prerequisite: ENG 1061 or equivalent; junior standing or instructor permission